 The super-learning music aspect of the platform is a quirky touch that I would actually like if they didn’t hype it up so much.

 After the quick tour of the course features, you get to take a placement test.
+Here’s the assessment for the demo Icelandic course:

 It’s very simple — select the words you are familiar with.
 Selecting the grey squares on the right reveals the English translation.
 There are roughly thirty of these questions, all of the same type.